SwiftUI is not UIKit

 }

-Coordinators, delegates, nested view models... enough boilerplate to sink a ship!
+Coordinators, delegates, nested view models... and enough boilerplate to sink a ship!

 Vanilla SwiftUI

-Here's the exact same problem solved with some vanilla SwiftUI:
+Here's the exact same problem solved with just a few lines of SwiftUI:

 import SwiftUI